Eating a healthy, balanced diet is important to maintain good health, and help you feel your best.

 Getting a balanced diet

 There is a huge range of different foods available to us.
 It's important to have food from all of the main food groups.
 For information on a balanced diet use the NHS Eatwell guide.

 Check the serving size on prepared foods as each packet can be for one or more servings.
 Some foods are labelled with nutritional information to help you make decisions.
 Use this guide on how to read food labels.

-If you have a long term health condition you should check with your medical team or a registered dietitian to find out which portion size is right for you.
-For example if you have high blood pressure you may be advised to look for foods low in salt or watch your cholesterol.
+If you have a long term health condition, ask your health professional which portion size is right for you.
+For example for high blood pressure you may be advised to select foods low in salt.
+Or to watch your cholesterol.